2.2: Capital market financing for Kenya's core strengths

 The IFC in collaboration with the Authority also conducted workshops to sensitize potential issuers such as Kenya Roads Board and the KWS on the ABS framework.

 The implementation framework for the actions contained in the World Bank/IFC report on mutual funds was developed and adopted.
 A standard Reporting template for CIS has been developed by the Authority and adopted by the market and is now operational.The Authority issued guidance on performance measurement and reporting for collective Investment Schemes.
 The effective date for this guidance is January 1, 2021, but early adoption is highly encouraged.

 Tax Neutrality for Real Estate Investment Trusts (REITs) addressed through exemption of stamp duty and VAT.
 Proposal to recognize Special Purpose Vehicles as part of a REITs company for tax purposes was submitted to The National Treasury & Planning for consideration in the policy proposals for the 2019/20 budget cycle.

 The Finance Act 2017 amended the definition of securities in the Capital Markets Act to include securities and collective investment scheme products structured in conformity with Islamic principles of investment.

-The development of the National Islamic Financial Policy Paper to inform the regulatory framework for Islamic Capital Markets is in progress.As at December 2019, engagements are ongoing between the National Treasury and potential partners to agree on the terms of reference for procuring a consultancy to draft the policy document.
+The development of the National Islamic Financial Policy Paper to inform the regulatory framework for Islamic Capital Markets is in progress.Engagements are ongoing between the National Treasury and potential partners to agree on the terms of reference for procuring a consultancy to draft the policy document.

 The Project Management Office was set up in 2015 drawing membership from all the financial sector regulators under the technical guidance of an international Islamic Finance expert (IFAAS).Subsectoral research papers developed to assess status and operational challenges of Islamic Finance in Kenya in 2016.
 Draft amendments to the regulatory framework developed.Proposed amendments to the Capital Markets Act, the Cooperatives Societies Act and Sacco Societies Act to facilitate the issuance of shariah-compliant finance products adopted vide the Finance Act 2017.
 The Public Finance Management Act (PFMA) was amended to provide for the issuance of sovereign Sukuks (Islamic bond in March 2017);Amendment of tax statutes to provide for the equivalent tax treatment of these Islamic Financial products with the conventional financial products was adopted in March 2017.